Twisted Alexander Modules of Hyperplane Arrangement Complements: Introduction

 Let $\{H_1,\ldots,H_m\}$ be an essential hyperplane arrangement, let

 be the union of the hyperplanes, and let

 be the complement in $\C^n$.

-\begin{rem} Every hyperplane arrangement complement is homotopy equivalent to the complement of an essential one in an affine space of less or equal dimension, so we don't lose information by restricting ourselves to the study of essential hyperplane arrangements. \end{rem}
+\begin{rem} Every hyperplane arrangement complement is homotopy equivalent to the complement of an essential one in an affine space of less or equal dimension (\cite[Proposition 6.1]{morse}), so we do not lose information by restricting ourselves to the study of essential hyperplane arrangements. \end{rem}